skip to content

 Removing a caveat

-The Registrar General will send a notice to the caveator giving 21 days notice of his intention to remove the caveat.
-If the caveator wants the caveat to remain he or she must make an urgent application to the Supreme Court within 21 days from the date of the notice (so it will be less than 21 days allowing for postage).
+The Registrar-General will send a notice to the caveator giving 21 days notice of their intention to remove the caveat.
+If the caveator wants the caveat to remain, they must make an urgent application to the Supreme Court within 21 days from the date of the notice (so it will be less than 21 days allowing for postage).

 Liability for lodging a caveat unnecessarily

-Where a caveator has lodged a caveat unnecessarily they may be liable to pay compensation [see s 191(j)].
+A caveator who has lodged a caveat unnecessarily may be liable to pay compensation [see s 191(j)].

 Lodging a further caveat